Amit-Khobragade/chat-room-api/README.md

 # chat-room-api

-At this point in development this project represents a simple backend for the chatroom app which included functionalities like:
+This project represents a simple backend for the chatroom app which includes functionalities like:

 - creating a new room,
 - joining a room